How to Convert your DVDs to high quality MP4 Files

-See more about: Blu-ray Ripper to copy Blu-ray movie contents to Final Cut Pro (FCP) on Mac
+See more about: All-in-one Blu-ray Converter to convert Blu-ray & DVD & Video & Audio for Final Cut Pro (FCP)

 I need to get a few clips from a couple of movies from a DVD (or the whole thing) and convert into ProRes format (or some other workable format) to edit it in my Final Cut Pro software, but have worked on this for quite a while but it's a real challenge.
 Is there any good and reliable ripping software out there can do this?

-If you have DVD collection that you would like to extract any movie clips to be able to edit it in Final Cut Pro (X) on Mac OS X, it is possible to rip the DVD to a Final Cut Pro (FCP) friendly file that you can then import into Final Cut Pro on Mac.
-Well look no further—all you need to do is get a reliable DVD Ripper to Final Cut Pro software.
+If you have DVD collection that you would like to extract movies to be able to edit it in Final Cut Pro (X), it is possible to rip the DVD to a Final Cut Pro (FCP) friendly file that you can then import into Final Cut Pro on Mac.
+Well look no further—all you need to do is get a reliable DVD Ripper software.